 A hilly landscape sets a picturesque scene of three vibrantly colored roses, placed in an ornate ceramic vase.
 Seemingly supported by a small black table, the vase and the roses overlook a hilly landscape with green grass and a bright blue lake.
 The…

-This print’s obviously ironic title asks us to notice what flows into the void of unemployment—all the moments of time the remain to be filled.
+This print’s obviously ironic title asks us to notice what flows into the void of unemployment—all the moments of time that remain to be filled.
 Three men stare into the near distance, fiddle with their fingers, or even empty a pebble from a shoe.…